23 Prologue, VII, LIV, LV, LVI, XCV, XCVI, and CVI of In Memoriam (1850/1906)

 2. Arthur Henry Hallam (1811–1833), Tennyson’s best friend and the fiancé of Tennyson’s sister.

-3. This refers to what is known as the "Sola Fide" doctrine of Protestant Christianity: it is the belief that only by faith, not by reason or action, that humankind can receive salvation from God.
+3. This refers to a doctrine known as sola fide, a key tenet of many strands of Protestant Christianity.
+It is the belief that only by faith, not by reason or action, that humankind can receive salvation from God.

-4. This could refer to Genesis 2:7 and 3:19, which describe humanity being created by God from dust and describe death as being returned to dust "And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul. . . . for dust thou art, and unto dust shalt thou return" (KJV).
-However, it could also refer to Psalm 22:15, "My strength is dried up like a potsherd; and my tongue cleaveth to my jaws; and thou hast brought me into the dust of death" (KJV).
-Either way, in these lines associates "dust" with death and indicate the speaker (and other believers) being brought out of that dust via spiritual redemption.
+4. This line could refer to Genesis, which describes humanity being created by God from dust: “And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul” (KJV, Gen 2.7); later in Genesis, God describes death as being returned to dust: “for dust thou art, and unto dust shalt thou return” (KJV, Gen 3.19).
+However, it could also refer to Psalm 22.15: “My strength is dried up like a potsherd; and my tongue cleaveth to my jaws; and thou hast brought me into the dust of death” (KJV).
+Either way, these lines associate dust with death and indicate the speaker (and other believers) being brought out of that dust via spiritual redemption.

-6. These lines reference the following scriptures "For we are saved by hope: but hope that is seen is not hope: for what a man seeth, why doth he yet hope for?"
-(Romans 8:24 KJV) and "Now faith is the substance of things hoped for, the evidence of things not seen" (Hebrew 11:1 KJV).
+6. These lines allude to the following scriptures: “For we are saved by hope: but hope that is seen is not hope: for what a man seeth, why doth he yet hope for?”
+(KJV, Rom.
+8.24) and “Now faith is the substance of things hoped for, the evidence of things not seen” (KJV, Heb.
+11.1).

-7. Sixteen years after Hallam's death and one year before the poem's publication.
-The date is additionally significant because it is implicitly informing readers that the opinions expressed in the prologue have the final say—they are supposedly the opinions that won in the battle between faith and doubt in the speaker's mind and heart across the rest of the series of poems.
+7. Sixteen years after Hallam’s death and one year before the poem’s publication.
+The date additionally suggests that the opinions expressed in the prologue have the final say; that is, it implies that, despite all the battles between faith and doubt in the poems that follow the prologue, faith ultimately wins the war.

-8. This stanza is additionally challenging theologies of hell; during the Victorian era, many were questioning how a just and loving God could possibly also send any part of His creation to an everlasting hell, a long-held theological doctrine of punishment for sin.
+8. While this stanza describes the speaker’s hope for life beyond death, it also challenges theologies of Hell.
+During the Victorian era, many questioned how a just and loving God could possibly send any part of his creation to an everlasting Hell, a long-held theological doctrine of punishment for sin.

 12. Referring to the archealogical and geological discovery of extinct species.